Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 • A Low Loss Ratio indicates that these companies might have over-priced their auto insurance policies or overestimated the number and severity of claims they expected to receive.

-The gains in the area of MedPay really are good news then when it comes to the health of Minnesota’s overall insurance market.
+The gains in MedPay are really good news for the health of Minnesota’s overall insurance market.

-The loss ratios for uninsured/underinsured motorists (UM/UIM) are also good news considering that 11.5 percent of all drivers in the North Star State are uninsured ranking Minnesota 27th in the nation.
+The loss ratios for uninsured/underinsured motorists (UM/UIM) are also good news, considering that 11.5 percent of all drivers in the North Star State are uninsured, ranking Minnesota 27th in the nation.

 Minnesotans do not just have insurance options when it comes to additional liability coverage.
-You also have a variety of add-on and endorsements to choose from when purchasing your car insurance policy in the North Star State.

 The options can help you pay for things like a mechanical breakdown or renting a car, and they can help you protect yourself in the case of a total loss.

-• Guaranteed Auto Protection (GAP)-If your car is ever stolen or totaled in an accident this add-on can help you cover the loss by paying off the lease or loan.
+• Guaranteed Auto Protection (GAP)-If your car is ever stolen or totaled in an accident, this add-on can help you cover the loss by paying off the lease or loan.

 • Rental Reimbursement-Should you ever find yourself in need of a rental car after an accident while your car is being repaired it will be nice to know that this nifty add-on has your back.